What's Coming to Netflix in May 2021 - What's on Netflix

 - Dog Gone Trouble (2021) N – Listed as Netflix Family.

-- Lucifer (Season 5B) N – The second half of season 5 for Lucifer finally hits Netflix globally following the devil detective.
+- Lucifer (Season 5B) N – The second half of season 5 of Lucifer finally hits Netflix globally following the devil detective.

 - The Kominsky Method (Season 3) N – The final season of the Chuck Lorre series starring Michael Douglas about a retired actor turned coach.